Skip to content

 }

-Please ensure not to decrypt the user token on the client side, as doing so is unsafe
+Please do not decrypt the user token on the client; doing so is insecure.
+The token must be handled by your server.

-When you need to use the server to authenticate requests, you should send the token to your server, then decode and verify the token.
-You can use the public key hosted at this User Token Public Key to verify the token.
-We recommend that you obtain the key each time you verify the token, as it may change.
+When you need to authenticate requests with your server, you should send the token to your server, then decode and verify it.
+You can use this User Token Public Key https://www.jogos.com/publicKey.json to verify the token.
+We recommend that you fetch the key every time you verify the token, as it may change.

 Local Testing

-During local testing, the relevant interfaces of the user module only return simulated data.
+During local testing, the User module interfaces simply return mock data.